 Also, sometimes you may also see what is referred to as "spotlighting" in the corners of the screen, and/or "white blotches" scattered across the screen.
 When viewing daylight or lit interior scenes, these effects are not usually noticeable - However, they can be noticeable to varying degrees, when night or dark scenes in a TV program or movie are viewed.

 The other type of LED backlighting is referred to as Full-Array (also referred to sometimes as Full LED or Direct Lit LED).
 In this method, several rows of LEDs are placed behind the entire surface of the screen.
-The advantage is that these sets can employ "local dimming" (if implemented by the manufacturer).
+The main advantage of full-array backlight is that unlike edge-lighting, provide a more even, uniform, black level across the entire screen surface.
+Another advantage is that these sets can employ "local dimming" (if implemented by the manufacturer).

 If local dimming is implemented, this means that each LED or a specific group of LEDs can be turned on and off independently within certain areas of the screen, thus providing more control of the brightness and darkness for each those areas, depending on the source material being displayed.